 Without that planning, it would be very easy to dive straight into reading non-urgent emails, or catching up on business-related social media.
 Those are mindless choices that can easily sidetrack me because it's so much easier to click open my email or social media accounts than it is dive into a new creative task.

 Allowing yourself to make mindless choices can become a slippery slope.
 If I establish the routine of opening email or social media first thing in the morning, it's very easy to develop a habit (a mindless choice) of diving into those tasks first.

 How Do I Avoid Mindless Choices?

 Tony Crabbe says, "We make great choices when we are 'cold'...When we're 'hot' all our best intentions disappear."

 That's why I do my best to make choices about my work day before I'm deep in the work.

-I use a printable planner that I've developed to keep my life and business on track.
+I use a simple paper planner to keep my life and business on track.

 At the end of each month, I make note of what I want to accomplish in the upcoming month.
 Then, at the end of each week, I make note of what I want to accomplish the next week, and, of course, at the end of each day, I review my progress and make note of what I want to accomplish the next day to stay on track with my weekly and monthly plan.

 My planner has been extremely helpful.
 It allows me to see everything that needs to get done and limit my tendency to make mindless choices.

 It has also taught me how much I can reasonably do in a day.
 I've been notoriously bad at overestimating how much work I could do in a given time.